aws/aws-sam-cli/samcli/local/init/templates/cookiecutter-aws-sam-hello-golang/{{cookiecutter.project_name}}/README.md

 ### Building

-Golang is a staticly compiled language, meaning that in order to run it you have to build the executeable target.
+Golang is a statically compiled language, meaning that in order to run it you have to build the executeable target.

 You can issue the following command in a shell to build it: